Midoweno/MiniProj-WineQuality/README.md

 # Wine Quality Mini-Project

- Hello! :) Welcome to my mini-project, where I use the **Wine Quality dataset** ([UCI Repository](https://archive.ics.uci.edu/dataset/186/wine+quality)) to practice **data cleaning, transformation, and exploratory analysis** in R. I completed this as a personal practice project for the "Getting and Cleaning Data" JHU Coursera course.
+ Hello! :) Welcome to my mini-project, where I use the **Wine Quality dataset** ([UCI Repository](https://archive.ics.uci.edu/dataset/186/wine+quality)) to practice **data cleaning, transformation, and exploratory analysis** in R. In this project, I practiced skills I learned during the "Getting and Cleaning Data" JHU Coursera course.

 ## Here is a Brief Overview